Fescron/dbprint/README.md

 **DeBugPrint** is originally designed for use on the `Silicion Labs Happy Gecko EFM32 board (EFM32HG322 -- TQFP48)`.

+**NOTE:** There is a lot of useful simple code-examples at https://github.com/SiliconLabs/peripheral_examples

 ## 1 - Installation instructions (Simplicity Studo v4)